habibaswaify/Design-Patterns/README.md

 - ### **Flyweight:**
     - **Story Problem:** Managing cats in a shelter.
-    - **Explanation:** Reuses existing instances of cats with the same name to save memory.
+    - **Explanation:** Reuses existing instances of cats with the same breed to save memory.

 - ### **Facade:**
     - **Story Problem:** Smart home control system.